-One of the main disturbing factors for astronomical research is the atmosphere of Earth – it removes some parts of the radiation coming from space and for most part contains particles, vapor.
-Disturbances in visibility are caused by the temperature difference and air movements.
+One of the main disturbing factors for astronomical research is the atmosphere of Earth – it removes some parts of the radiation coming from space and for the most part, contains particles, vapor.
+Disturbances in the visibility are caused by the temperature difference and air movements.

 One efficient way to overcome these hardships is building space observatories.
 But as these devices are extremely expensive and hard to sustain and adjust for unexpected needs, astronomers put much effort to find the best location for astronomical observations on Earth.

 When they find such locations, whole "villages" of high-tech astronomical observatories are built in such places.
 Groups of such observatories have been built in Atacama desert (Chile), on La Palma island (Spain, Canary Island), on Mauna Kea mountain (United States, Hawaii) and some more places.

-A group of American and Australian researchers have calculated in 2009 that the best suited places for astronomical research (from purely technical and not financial point of view) are located in several spots in the central part of Antarctica.
+A group of American and Australian researchers has calculated in 2009 that the best-suited places for astronomical research (from a purely technical and not financial point of view) are located in several spots in the central part of Antarctica.

 Several locations in Antarctica are a lot more perfect for astronomy than the ones used today.
 Thus, the famous Dome A is well-suited thanks to very calm weather, extremely low temperatures, comparatively thin atmospheric boundary layer, and several more characteristics.

 The very best place to look in the sky

 Researchers though noticed that another location approximately 144 km south-east from Dome A is even better.
-It got a nickname Ridge A as this is low ridge of ice shield.
+It got a nickname Ridge A as this is a low ridge of ice shield.